MakeMHz/xbox-hd-plus/manual/Installation Manual for XboxHDMI (Xbox Revision 1.0 - 1.5).md

 # XboxHDMI Installation Guide
 ### Xbox Revision 1.0 -1.5

-# At this time we ask that users hold off on.
+# At this time we ask that users hold off on 1.0 installs.
 Currently investigating an issue to related to SOME boards.

 - [Brief Overview](#brief-overview)
 - [Preperation](#preperation)